Andrew-Jones657/andrew-jones657.github.io/tutorials/ArealProportionPython.md

 <p> Before attempting to automate a GIS workflow, it is important to understand how the workflow functions.
 This is best done by manually executing the workflow in order to understand the steps and nuances that need to be taken, as well as which geoprocessing tools are involved.  </p> <br>

-<p> Areal Proportion requires that there are two different spatial layers: one of them needs to be smaller in size with population (or numeric) values, while the other larger layer may be empty (i.e. no numeric values).
+<p> Areal proportion requires that there are two different spatial layers: one of them needs to be smaller in size with population (or numeric) values, while the other larger layer may be empty (i.e. no numeric values).
 In the smaller spatial layer, add a field called “AREA” and calculate its geometry in your desired unit (I recommend square miles).
 Next, intersect both the layers, and give the new layer an easily identifiable name.
 In the newly intersected layer, add a field called “NEWAREA” and calculate its geometry in the same unit used in the previous “AREA” field.
 Now, add yet another new field called “NEWPOP” and calculate it using this formula: “ [POP] * [NEWAREA] / [AREA]”.
 Now, the “NEWPOP” field needs to be summed up to the aggregated units in the larger spatial layer.
 This can be accomplished using the Summary Statistics tool, with the “NEWPOP” field being summed up to the original larger spatial layer.
 This new table can be called ____ POP TABLE.
 Finally, to save the changes on a permanent feature class, join the table to the larger spatial layer and export it as a new shapefile or feature class.  </p> <br>

-<p> These steps can be seen in a modelbuilder simulation below (Figure 1). </p> <br>
+<p> These steps can be seen in a modelbuilder simulation below (Figure 2). </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/XCFsAB4.jpeg" style="width:100%;max-width:625px">
-<figcaption> Figure 1.
+<figcaption> Figure 2.
 A Modelbuilder depiction of the Areal Proportion Analysis Workflow </figcaption>
 </figure> <br>

 <h3> Writing the Script in Python </h3> <br>